Brennall/HFH-SRD/Chapter07.md

 ### Experience from Domain and Mercantile Income

 A character may earn XP from his domain and mercantile income.
-In order to earn XP, the character’s activities must meet two criteria.
+In order to earn XP, the character's activities must meet two criteria.
 First, the activity must have been managed by the character personally.
 The character does not earn XP from domains managed by vassals, or from mercantile expeditions risked by others.
-Second, the income earned in any month must exceed the character’s monthly gold piece threshold.
-The gp threshold is based on the character’s level, and represents the monthly income that a character of that stature should be able to earn with little risk or effort.
+Second, the income earned in any month must exceed the character's monthly gold piece threshold.
+The gp threshold is based on the character's level, and represents the monthly income that a character of that stature should be able to earn with little risk or effort.

-Domain income is the total of the ruler’s land, service, tax, and vassal revenue, less his garrison cost, stronghold upkeep, taxes, and tithes.
-If domain income exceeds the character’s gp threshold, he earns XP equal to the difference.
+Domain income is the total of the ruler's land, service, tax, and vassal revenue, less his garrison cost, stronghold upkeep, taxes, and tithes.
+If domain income exceeds the character's gp threshold, he earns XP equal to the difference.
 Domain income is earned monthly.
 A follower or henchman managing a domain earns 50% of the normal domain XP.

 EXAMPLE: Marcus is a 9th level fighter who has become a Palatine of the Empire.
 His domain of 1,500 families generates 9,000gp of land income, 6,000gp of service income, and 2,000gp of tax income.
 His 5 vassals pay him an additional 8,000gp each month in total, making his domain revenue 25,000gp.
 However, his garrison costs 4,500gp; stronghold upkeep costs 1,000gp; taxes cost 5,000gp; and tithes cost 2,500gp each month.
 His domain income is 12,000gp per month.
 Marcus earns no domain XP, as his gp threshold is 12,000gp.
-Marcus contemplates raising taxes… or conquering a larger domain.
+Marcus contemplates raising taxes... or conquering a larger domain.

 ### XP from Domain and Mercantile Income